ArnabUshna24/CV-optimization/README.md

     <td align="center"> LinkedIn </td>
     <td align="center"> Dec 2024 </td>
     <td align="center"> Rejected </td>
     <td align="left"> It was actually an interesting case.
-In the salary requirement option in LinkedIn job application, I asked for a industry-standard amount for roles like this.
+In the salary requirement option in LinkedIn job application, I asked for an industry-standard amount for roles like this.
 I did not hear from them.
 Later, after few months, I saw the same job advertisement for the same position.
 But they updated the job description part, where they 'indirectly' specified salary requirements stating that it is not a big industry-level position.
 So, this was the first time that I did not get selected for asking a specific salary range. </td>
   </tr>
   <tr>
     <td align="center"> 8 </td>